theramiyer/blog/content/post/2023/earths-orbit-is-not-elliptical.md

 Uncle: Then?

 Me: If you look at it that way, yes, it's helical.
+Well, an elliptical helix, if you will.

 Uncle: Then you accept that you were wrong about it being elliptical.

-Me: [Smiling], If someone asked me the shape of the orbit and I say "helical" straight away, would people not call me an idiot?
+Me: [Smiling], If someone asked me the shape of the orbit and I said "helical" straight away, would people not call me an idiot?

-Uncle: No, why would they?
-Why should this not be taught to kids directly?
+Uncle: No, why would they? … Why should this not be taught to kids directly?

-Me: That is because it's hard to see or imagine it like that in three dimensions.
+Me: Because it's hard to see or imagine it like that in three dimensions.
 Two dimensional shapes are much easier to see and visualise.
-When we were in school, animation was not this accessible.
-It's difficult to explain this to kids.

-And before I could say the path is not necessarily helical, he said that _kids were being lied to_; that if explained to them in the right way, they would understand it; that we had found this out millennia ago, and since the shape of the path is similar to the structure of the DNA, astrology is real---because these things are all related.
+And before I could say the path is not necessarily helical, he said that _kids were being lied to_; that if explained to them in the right way, they would understand it; that we had found this out millennia ago, and that is the basis of astrology: that the shape of the path is similar to the structure of the DNA---because these are all related.

 That astrology part was a slippery slope.
-But let us keep it out of this discussion for now.
+But let us address the “lies” part first.

 There are two ways to explain why we do not go straight to helix.
 First, I want to reintroduce something that we studied in school: